pimsmath/m2pi.ca/content/authors/HH197/_index.md

 user_groups:
 - committee: members
-  role: Project 1 member
+  role: Team 1 - Aerium Analytics

 tags:
 - '2021'
 ---
-This is a freeform text area which supports markdown syntax.
-Fill in a couple of sentences describing yourself.
+Hamid is a first-year M.Sc. student in Mathematics at the University of Calgary.
+His primary line of research is Machine Learning and Deep Learning applications in genomics and transcriptomics.
+Before joining the UoC, he was a volunteer research assistant at the Texas Biomedical Research Institute, remotely working on different research projects in collaboration with the University of New South Wales.